-Net Sales.
 Net sales for fiscal 2011 were \$335.6 million, an increase of \$60.9 million, or 22.2%, compared to \$274.7 million for the same period in fiscal 2010.
-During fiscal 2011, we experienced a net sales increase in three of our four reportable business segments, driven by the current economic recovery across our end markets in the diversified industrial sector.
-Net sales to diversified industrial customers grew 54.4% in fiscal 2011 compared to the same period last fiscal year.
-This is mainly the result of strong orders in construction and mining, semiconductor, military vehicles and the general industrial markets.
+The increase of \$60.9 million was primarily attributable to \$56.3 million of volume, \$2.7 million of product mix and pricing and \$1.9 million of favorable foreign exchange rates.
+During fiscal 2011, our net sales increase was driven by the economic recovery across our end markets in the diversified industrial sector.
+Net sales to diversified industrial customers grew 54.4% in fiscal 2011 compared to the fiscal 2010.
+This was mainly the result of strong orders in construction and mining, semiconductor, military vehicles and the general industrial markets.
 The inclusion of our Lubron acquisition contributed \$2.1 million to the increased net sales to diversified industrial customers.
-Net sales to aerospace and defense customers declined 0.9% in fiscal 2011 compared to the same period last fiscal year, mainly driven by a continued slowness in the business jet market and in the general aerospace aftermarket.
+In addition, of this increase of 54.4%, approximately \$1.0 million was from favorable foreign exchange rates.
+Net sales to aerospace and defense customers declined 0.9% in fiscal 2011 compared to fiscal 2010, mainly driven by slowness in the business jet market and in the general aerospace aftermarket.
+This decline was offset by approximately \$0.9 million from favorable foreign exchange rates.

-The Plain Bearings segment achieved net sales of \$168.8 million in fiscal 2011, an increase of \$34.5 million, or 25.7%, compared to \$134.3 million for the same period in the prior year.
-Net sales to diversified industrial customers increased \$27.0 million combined with a \$7.5 million increase in net sales to aerospace and defense customers compared with the same period in the prior fiscal year.
-This segment was favorably impacted by stronger demand for military vehicles combined with continued improvement in construction and mining and the general industrial markets.
+The Plain Bearings segment achieved net sales of \$168.8 million in fiscal 2011, an increase of \$34.5 million, or 25.7%, compared to \$134.3 million for fiscal 2010.
+This segment was favorably impacted by volume of \$31.7 million, \$1.6 million in product mix and price increases and \$1.2 million of favorable foreign exchange rates.
+Net sales to diversified industrial customers increased \$27.0 million combined with a \$7.5 million increase in net sales to aerospace and defense customers compared with fiscal 2010.
+This segment was favorably impacted by stronger demand for military vehicles combined with improvement in construction and mining and the general industrial markets.
 In addition, the inclusion of our Lubron acquisition contributed \$2.1 million to the increase in net sales to diversified industrial customers.

-The Roller Bearings segment achieved net sales of \$98.9 million in fiscal 2011, an increase of \$25.7 million, or 35.2%, compared to \$73.2 million for the same period in the prior year.
-Of this increase, net sales to the industrial sector contributed \$23.1 million combined with an increase of \$2.6 million in net sales to aerospace and defense customers.
+The Roller Bearings segment achieved net sales of \$98.9 million in fiscal 2011, an increase of \$25.7 million, or 35.2%, compared to \$73.2 million for fiscal 2010.
+This segment was favorably impacted by volume of approximately \$24.8 million and \$0.9 million of product mix and price increases.
+Of this increase in fiscal 2011, net sales to the industrial sector contributed \$23.1 million combined with an increase of \$2.6 million in net sales to aerospace and defense customers.
 This performance was favorably impacted by growth in the construction and mining markets, as well as increased activities by general industrial distributors.

-The Ball Bearings segment achieved net sales of \$40.6 million in fiscal 2011, a decrease of \$4.8 million, or 10.6%, compared to \$45.4 million for the same period in the prior year.
+The Ball Bearings segment achieved net sales of \$40.6 million in fiscal 2011, a decrease of \$4.8 million, or 10.6%, compared to \$45.4 million for fiscal 2010.
+This segment was impacted by lower volume of approximately \$5.0 million offset by product mix and price increases of \$0.2 million.
 Net sales to the aerospace and defense sector contributed \$11.0 million to this decline which was offset by an increase of \$6.2 million in the diversified industrial sector.
-Aerospace and defense was negatively impacted by continued slowness in the business jet market and the general aerospace aftermarket offset by increased order activity from the general industrial markets.
+Aerospace and defense was negatively impacted by slowness in the business jet market and the general aerospace aftermarket offset by increased order activity from the general industrial markets.